mathiasertl/django-ca/docs/source/cli_interface.rst

 ======================

 **django-ca** provides a complete command-line interface for all functionality.
 It is implemented as subcommands of Djangos ``manage.py`` script.
-You can use it for all :doc:`certificate management <cert_management>` operations, and :doc:`ca_management` is only possible via the command-line interface for security reasons.
+You can use it for all certificate management operations, and :doc:`ca_management` is only possible via the command-line interface for security reasons.

 In general, run ``manage.py`` without any parameters for available subcommands::